dassujan/STANDARD-FIVE/ENG-II (2nd UNIT) QUESTION SET.md

 4. Mrs. Ghosh was pleased to see Henry pop out of the papaya basket.
 5. Henry escaped into a classroom when the teachers began screaming.

- #### **Section C: Short Answer Questions** (20 Marks)
+ #### **Section C: Short Answer Questions** (10 Marks)

 1. Why did Grandfather rescue Henry?
 What does this tell us about his character?
 2. Describe how the people at the garden gate reacted when they saw the chameleon.
 Why do you think they acted that way?
 3. What were Henry’s unique physical features, and how did they affect how people reacted to him?
-4. Describe how Henry managed to sneak into the school.
-Why was this incident funny?
-5. How did Grandfather and the narrator feel when they finally found Henry on the garden wall after his adventure?
-Explain why they might have felt this way.
-6. Explain the reaction of Mrs. Ghosh and her assistant when they saw Henry.
+4. Explain the reaction of Mrs. Ghosh and her assistant when they saw Henry.
 How did their reactions affect Henry?
-7. What role did Grandmother play in sending Henry to the nursery school by mistake?
+5. What role did Grandmother play in sending Henry to the nursery school by mistake?
-8. Why did Henry only try to scare the narrator instead of actually biting him?
-9. How did the narrator’s patience affect his relationship with Henry?
-Give examples from the story.
-10. Why do you think Grandfather didn’t reveal to Mrs. Ghosh that Henry was their pet?
-What does this tell you about his character?

  #### **Section D: Long Answer Questions** (10 Marks)